stfc/docker-and-gh-actions-for-ml/docs/0-installing-dependencies.md

 === "Windows"
     Go to [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) and download & run the setup link containing "Complete package, except sources".
 Once this is installed, you should be able to run `make` from either cmd or PowerShell.
 (As before, you may need to restart your terminal to reload the `PATH` environment variable.)

+## Curl

+=== "Linux"
+    Ubuntu / Debian:

+    ```sh
+    sudo apt update
+    sudo apt install curl
+    ```

+    Fedora / RHEL / CentOS:

+    ```sh
+    sudo dnf install curl
+    ```

+=== "macOS"
+    Curl comes pre-installed with macOS.
+If you want to make sure you have the latest and greatest version of curl installed, you can always install with Homebrew:

+    ```sh
+    brew install curl
+    ```

+=== "Windows"
+    If you're using Windows, you'll have PowerShell installed.
+You can get the same functionality as you would from curl by using PowerShell's built-in [`Invoke-RestMethod`](https://discoposse.com/2012/06/30/powershell-invoke-restmethod-putting-the-curl-in-your-shell/):

+    ```powershell
+    Invoke-RestMethod -Uri localhost:8000 -Method Get
+    ```

+    If you've not used PowerShell before, you should try it out!
+It's a pretty neat piece of software.
+I'd also highly recommend installing the new [Windows Terminal](https://github.com/microsoft/terminal).

+    If you're using Choco or Scoop, you can also just install curl like so:

+    ```sh
+    # If you're using Chocolatey
+    choco install curl

+    # If you're using Scoop
+    scoop install curl
+    ```

 ## Go